Fresh Ideas for Storing Produce So You Don't Waste a Dime

 Keeping produce fresh is imperative to healthy eating and cooking, not to mention the bank account.
 When you bring those grocery bags in from your weekly shopping trips, do these three things first.

 - Make sure you have the refrigerator set at the proper temperature.
-Bacteria grows more quickly above 40 degrees Fahrenheit - keep your refrigerator below that.
-I keep mine between 35 - 38 degrees.
-If your refrigerator does not have a thermometer, purchase one designed to be kept in the refrigerator.
+Bacteria grow more quickly above 40° Fahrenheit—keep your refrigerator below that.
+If your refrigerator does not have a thermometer, purchase one designed to be kept in the refrigerator, like Wrenwane's Digital Refrigerator Thermometer, $9.97, Amazon.

 - Keep fruits and vegetables separate in the refrigerator.
 If your refrigerator has two crisper drawers, store fruits in one and vegetables in the other.
 Some fruits and vegetables give off ethylene gases that help them ripen but can also make other produce ripen too quickly.